BACHELOR OF SCIENCE IN COMPUTER ENGINEERING

 A Computer Engineering degree will prepare you for several of U.S. News & World Report’s top 25 STEM jobs.

-In 2019, 3% of Villanova Computer Engineering graduates continued their education after graduation.
-Those who entered the job market earned an average starting salary of $80,241.
+In 2020, 17% of Villanova Computer Engineering graduates continued their education after graduation.
+Of those who entered the job market, 80% found opportunities in the web or software industry.

 Where Are They Now?